-The placement of carbon dioxide gas monitoring alarms during installation cannot be underestimated.
-Serious thought should be put into planning for the best location to install the device.
-In every instance a risk assessment is the key to safety.
+Properly placing carbon dioxide gas monitoring alarms during installation cannot be underestimated.
+Serious thought should be put into planning the placement, electrical wiring, careful protection of devices as well as how to train employees about the devices and what to do if they go off.
+In every instance a risk assessment is the initial key to safety.

 There are 2 parts to every CO2 monitor and safety alarm: